microsoft/responsible-ai-toolbox/CONTRIBUTING.md

 6. `pip install -e raiwidgets` to install raiwidgets locally.
 7. `pip install jupyter`
 8. `cd notebooks\responsibleaidashboard`
 9. To execute tests run `yarn e2e-widget`.
 Sometimes it is preferable to watch the execution and select only individual test cases.
-This is possible using `yarn e2e-widget --watch`.
+This is possible running notebook manually and using `yarn e2e-widget -w --host {host} -n {notebook}` where host is where rai widget runs on (printed in notebook output) and notebook is the name of notebook you are running.
+Eg: `yarn e2e-widget -w --host 5000 -n responsibleaidashboard-census-classification-model-debugging`

 Cypress window will open locally - select test file to run the tests.